 Blanks shall not be permitted within numeric values and time values.

 Text value fields may be constructed using mixed case; case shall not be significant.
+All upper case text values are preferred.

 In value fields that are text, an underscore shall be equivalent to a single blank.
 Individual blanks between non-blank characters shall be retained (shall be significant) but multiple blanks shall be equivalent to a single blank.